 Lady Macbeth begins manifesting her guilt through nightly sleepwalking and hallucinations of blood on her hands which never washes off.
 She eventually kills herself.
 Macduff joins forces with Duncan’s son Malcolm, and cutting down the trees from Birnam Wood and using them as camouflage, their forces descend on Macbeth, fulfilling the witches’ prophecy.
 In his final battle with Macduff, Macbeth discovers that Macduff was cut from his mother’s womb, not “born”, and he realizes the witches were right again.
 Macduff kills Macbeth and cuts off his head.
 Banquo’s descendants became kings through James I in 1603.

-Check out the full teacher guide for Macbeth!
+Check out our lesson plans for Macbeth!

 Date Published: 1606